savagesteel/d1-dumps/README.md

 ### 1.3 Calling the PowerShell script

-You can use the example command lines below to dump a disc.
+You can use the following example PowerShell command lines to dump a disc.

 ```powershell
 # Dump a Diablo hybrid PC-Mac CD-ROM from North America which is inserted in drive D: